parsaz00/Haskle-Wordle-Clone/README.md

 + The code behind this feedback system can be found here.
 With this interactive proof-of-concept, you’ll immediately see how the core game works, and how it responds to your input.
 6. To run the test code do, run `stack test`

-## Links to the critical pieces of the code
+## Links to the Critical Pieces of Code
 [app/Main.hs](https://github.students.cs.ubc.ca/parsaz00/cpsc-312-project/blob/main/haskell/app/Main.hs)

 This is where we create our command line interface wordle game.